Sam Simmons (comedian): Live

 Simmons' first performed comedy in 2001, at a benefit show for a friend whose handbag had been stolen.
 Performing as a duo with another young man, they presented Smutty and Pert, like Ernie and Bert (from Sesame Street).
 Later, working at Greasy Joe's in St Kilda, he would perform for the patrons of the café, who were a diverse audience.

 He then began to perform in comedy rooms, "just doing my own thing", which was not stand-up, according to Simmons.
 Janet McLeod gave him a contract to perform for two months at her Local Laughs night.

 In 2003, he presented The Steve Promise Story at the Melbourne International Comedy Festival (MICF).

 He performed at TEDxSydney in 2014.
 In the same year, he developed and performed his show Death of a Sails-Man, which one reviewer described as "an extremely quirky one-man monologue... a man live on stage having a breakdown, singing, reflecting and joking with his sub-conscious".

 His 2015 award-winning show, Spaghetti for Breakfast featured his usual "silly" (self-described) pieces, followed by a deeply personal reference to how he nearly committed suicide as a young adolescent.

-When in Los Angeles, he did regular shows with Dr Brown (Phil Burgers), and they worked together on developing a TV series.
+When in Los Angeles, he did regular shows with Doctor Brown (Phil Burgers), and they worked together on developing a TV series.
 In 2015, they performed together at the Soho Theatre in London, in a show called Ceremony, which Burgers described as "two idiots playing with the idea of ceremony".

 In March 2016, Simmons performed a new show, Not a People Person, at MICF.